Akshat-Jain/notes/notes/books.md

 ### 2025

+- **The Book of Clarity** (by Paras Chopra)
+  *It was a good concise read overall.
+Most of it just reinforces what you probably already know, but there were a few topics which did seem intriguing and opened a new perspective for me.
+I didn't like most of the illustrations though - they were distracting and difficult to understand (random x-y graphs without x-y labels, confusing diagrams, etc), and seemed forced just for the sake of increasing the number of diagrams in the book.*

 - **Operating Systems: Three Easy Pieces** (by Remzi H. Arpaci-Dusseau, Andrea C. Arpaci-Dusseau)
   *Read this as part of a [[book club|book-clubs.ostep]].
 It was an absolutely fantastic read.
 Highly recommended!*